Covid-19 Vaccinations

 Walk-in Vaccinations

-Who is eligible for a spring COVID-19 vaccine
+Who is eligible for a COVID-19 vaccine

-• live in a care home for older adults
+• residents in a care home for older adults

 If you are unsure, please speak to your pharmacist, GP or specialist for advice.
 You can also confirm your eligibility with the healthcare professional at your vaccination appointment.